 - Justice League:

 - Doomsday basically keeps his role of catalyzing other characters' stories (despite speaking full sentences now!).
 He showed up for the sole purpose of starting a fight, and then getting lobotomized to show how dangerous the Justice Lords are.
 In the second appearance, to challenge the heroes' own morality (he's mightily destructive.
 He's totally unrepentant about it and pretty much told us pointblank he'll never stop.
 How do we stop him for good but observe our rules?)
 In the end he's banished to the Phantom Zone, which Batman treats as no different than a death sentence.
-In the sequel series he is retroactively given a back story - the same one the comic version was eventually given.
+His second appearance he is retroactively given a back story, albeit a retcon that ties him into the Cadmus myth arc.

 - The show's version of Brimstone, a superweapon that went berserk for no identifiable reason other than to give Green Arrow a reason to join the league.